laravel/docs/prompts.md

 );
 ```

 The closure will receive the text that has been typed by the user so far and must return an array of options.
-If you return an associative array then the selected options' keys will be returned, otherwise their values will be returned instead.
+If you return an associative array then the selected options' keys will be returned; otherwise, their values will be returned instead.

 > **Warning**
-> When filtering a list (i.e. a non-associative array), you must use the `array_values` function or the `values` method on a collection to ensure you always return a list.
+> When returning a list of searchable items, you should always return an associative array by invoking the `array_values` function on the returned array or the `values` method on a returned collection instance.

 You may also include placeholder text and an informational hint: